NO MATCHES FOUND

 Burton W. Chace Park13650 Mindanao Way, Marina del Rey, CA, 90292

-This beautiful 10-acre park is a crown jewel of the Marina.
-Jutting out into the main channel, it offers one of the best viewing areas of the harbor.
+Jutting out into the main channel, this beautiful 10-acre park offers one of the best viewing areas of the harbor.
 Hit the flat, paved walking path along the perimeter for a morning walk, or relax on a bench to watch the sunset over the sparkling water.
 Covered picnic pavilions and a smattering of uncovered tables, all with barbecue access, make for a great family gathering.

 Dockweiler State Beach12000 Vista del Mar, Playa del Rey, CA, 90293

 Located about 3 miles south of Playa del Rey, this inviting beach features 3.7 miles of shoreline, fire pits, an RV park, and over 2,000 regular vehicle parking spaces.
 The wide sandy beach lies beneath the departure’s flight path of LAX, offering fantastic belly views of airlines headed out over the Pacific.
 Lot entrance is at Vista del Mar and Imperial Highway.